rmhall/runway/README.md

 USAGE:

-	1. make sure Leap application is open and Leap device is plugged in, and ready
+	1. Make sure Leap application is open and Leap device is plugged in, and ready
 	2. Open the runway_demo.fla in Flash CS6 and Publish Preview
 	3. Hit Connect button
 	4. Use the Leap with your hands - watch your finger tip points get rendered in real time :)
 	5. Extend, modify, improve and enjoy!

+	NOTE: The Leap SDK does not currently (as of SDK 0.7.1) come with a proper socket policy file server.
+	You will need to either set the proper permissions on your SWF locally, or run a socket policy file server.
+	A simple perl based solution is available here: http://www.lightsphere.com/dev/articles/flash_socket_policy.html By default it is set to * for all sockets and * for all domains you can (should) adjust it from * to just port 6437 and any domains settings you might want to reflect.
+The Leap Motion SDK should come with a socket policy file server soon.

+	1. For leveraing the polyfill Flash based shim for JavaScript communications in older browsers, see the JS folder and the example html file source.

 Pre 0.6.6 SDK (Deprecated Version) USAGE: